bottkars/terraforming-dps/terraforming-aws/README.md

 ## Configure PowerProtect DataManager

-Similar to the DDVE Configuration, we will set Environmant Variables for Ansible to Automatically Configure PPDM
+Similar to the DDVE Configuration, we will set Environment Variables for Ansible to Automatically Configure PPDM

 ```bash
 # Refresh you Environment Variables if Multi Step !